-INTELLECT-S named among Russia's top firms in the intellectual property sector (Pravo.Ru-300, The Legal500 EMEA, Chambers Europe).
-Britain's reputable magazines and publishers announced INTELLECT-S Russia's IP Firm of the Year.
+INTELLECT named among Russia's top firms in the intellectual property sector by the reputed guides Pravo.Ru-300, The Legal500 EMEA, Chambers Europe, Best Lawyers.

 - Representation in IP disputes, including domain name disputes